ism-dme/lm-vs/documentation/structure.md

 As mentioned above the JSON files are both used as self-documentation of the various versions of our new edition.
 In addition to this they serve as control structures for the *rendering* of examples in the different versions of our edition.
-Basic differences are the number and naming of different image files fron one `1756` base file and the coloring of music and (our) emendations.
+The basic differences and factors are:

+* The decision and implementation of which readings to use for the LilyPond compilation(s).
+* The naming schemes of exported image file to be used in the edition display.
+* The coloring schemes of created image files

-The basis for these decisions are the relations between the example versions outlined in th section above.
+The basis for these decisions are the relations between the example versions outlined in the section above.
 The *conceptual* aspects of the encoding and rendering of different example relations will be discussed in the following section, while the *encoding* and technical aspects are documented in a separate document intended for contributors.

-# Rendering Scores from Examples

-The following subsections are a draft as basis for discussion.

 ## equal